davidebrescia/RisiKo_probability_of_conquest/README.md

 # RISIKO Probability Calculator

-Just to make my friends hate me even more :)
+So my friends can hate me even more :)

 ## Problem
 We're talking about the RisiKo game (a.k.a.
 'Risk').
 I have N armies in Kamchatka.
 My opponent has M armies in Alaska.
 If I attack, what's the probability of conquering the Alaska?